dwillis/command-line-umd/tutorial/README.md

 ### Try it yourself

 Use a different pattern to search the FOIA log CSV files for something of interest to you.
-What did you find?
+What search term did you use and what did you find?

+**Write your answer here:**

+Search term used:

+What you found:

+### Try it yourself

+Now let's practice with csvkit tools.
+Work through these exercises and record your answers:

+1. Use `csvgrep` to find requests that match "Law" in the `Requester::Organization Name` column of `data/ice-foia-logs/2024-10_FOIA_Log.csv`.
+2. Use `csvcut` to display only that column and save this to `data/ice-foia-logs/2024_lawyer_requests.csv`.
+3. **Analysis questions**:
+   - How many total lawyer/law firm requests were there?
+   - Can you identify any patterns in the organization names?
+   - Which appears more frequently: "Law" or "Legal" in the organization names?

+**Bonus challenge**: Use `uniq` and `csvsort` to get only unique lawyer/law firm names, then count them.
+How does this number compare to the total number of requests from legal organizations?

+**Write your answers here:**

+1. Command used for csvgrep:

+2. Command used to save with csvcut:

+3. Analysis answers:
+   - Total lawyer/law firm requests:
+   - Patterns observed:
+   - More frequent ("Law" or "Legal"):

+**Bonus answer:**
+   - Number of unique names:
+   - Comparison to total requests:

 ## Redirecting input and output